ikko/sym/docs/readme_details/2_flyweight_design/index.md

     style A fill:lighten&#40;#fe6266, 30%&#41;,stroke:#333,stroke-width:2px,color:#000000;

-    style A fill:lighten(#fe6266, 30%),stroke:#333,stroke-width:2px,color:#000000;
+    style A fill:#fe6266,stroke:#333,stroke-width:2px,color:#000000;
 ```
 ## Advantages of Flyweight in Symbol

--   **Memory Efficiency**: By ensuring that only one instance of a `Symbol` exists for each unique name, the framework drastically reduces memory consumption, especially in applications dealing with vast numbers of symbolic representations &#40;e.g., large knowledge graphs, extensive ontologies&#41;.
+-   **Memory Efficiency**: By ensuring that only one instance of a `Symbol` exists for each unique name, the framework drastically reduces memory consumption, especially in applications dealing with vast numbers of symbolic representations &(e.g., large knowledge graphs, extensive ontologies&).
 -   **Consistency and Identity**: The Flyweight pattern guarantees referential equality for symbols with the same name.
-This means `Symbol&#40;'A'&#41; is Symbol&#40;'A'&#41;` will always evaluate to `True`, simplifying identity checks and ensuring that all references to a particular concept point to the exact same object.
+This means `Symbol&('A'&) is Symbol&('A'&)` will always evaluate to `True`, simplifying identity checks and ensuring that all references to a particular concept point to the exact same object.
 -   **Performance**: Reduced object creation overhead and direct memory address comparisons contribute to faster operations, particularly in graph traversal and relationship management.

 ### Code Example: Demonstrating Flyweight Behavior